birjj/minecraft-classic-multiplayer/docs/using.md

 If you are not hosting the server locally (if you're in doubt, you didn't) then you should replace `localhost:9876` with whatever URL the server admin has given you.
 For example, if it is instead hosted on `example.com:9999` then your "Redirect to" should be `example.com:9999/$1`.

 That's it!
-You can test if it works by going to [classic.minecraft.net](https://classic.minecraft.net) in your browser, and then copying the URL (which should have a `?join=...`) in it into another browser tab without closing the first.
-You should now have two players on the same map.
+You can test if it works by going to [classic.minecraft.net](https://classic.minecraft.net) in your browser.
+If it worked, your URL will contain `?join=mcmp_`.

 <p align="center">
     <img src="imgs/step3.png" alt="Third step, showing another player" />